rhaker/cordova-sms-plugin-1/README.md

 Sms Custom Cordova Plugin:
 ====================
-This plugin allows you to send SMS message to a specific phone number for Android, iOS and Windows Platform 8.
+This plugin allows you to send SMS message for ios with attachments.
 Here is an example below:

+	// use ios plugin with attachment
+	var audioPath = cordova.file.tempDirectory + "fileAudio.wav";
+	var contactPhoneNumber = "12221231234";
 	var messageInfo = {
-		phoneNumber: "xxxxxxxxxx",
+				phoneNumber: contactPhoneNumber,
-		textMessage: "This is a test message"
+				textMessage: "I recorded a message for you.",
-	};
+				audioFilePath: audioPath // set audioPath to "noFile" to skip attachment };

 	sms.sendMessage(messageInfo, function(message) {

-		console.log("success: " + message);
+			// on text view dismissal, back to screen)

 	}, function(error) {

-		console.log("code: " + error.code + ", message: " + error.message);
+			// try to send email if text fails alert("success");
 	});

 As you notice you just need to call *sms.sendMessage(messageInfo, successCallback, failureCallback)*: